-Enterprise data yields actionable insights and understanding, which modern businesses leverage to make informed decisions.
+Enterprise data yield actionable insights and understanding, which modern businesses leverage to make informed decisions.
 By analyzing vast amounts of data from various sources such as customer transactions, social media, and sensor data, companies can identify patterns and trends to inform strategic and tactical decisions around data product development, marketing, and customer service.

 These data insights serve as the foundation for building great data products because they offer a better understanding of an organization's data and how it can be used to address specific business challenges.
 Insights can also help identify patterns and relationships within the data to inform the design and development of data products while guiding decision-making throughout the product development process.